marieotsuka/marieotsuka.github.io/blog/solar-website-design.md

 ## Images
+The lightest websites would exist without any images or graphical elements.
+That said, imagery is an important part of communicating content.
+We used several techniques for compressing

 ### Dithered images
-Instead of using full-color high-resolution images, we chose to convert all images to black and white, with 4 levels of gray in-between.
-See Roel's [dithering plugin](https://homebrewserver.club/low-tech-website-howto.html#image-compression) for more details on this conversion.
+Instead of using full-color high-resolution images, we chose to convert all images to black and white, with 4 levels of gray in-between via a custom [dithering plugin](https://homebrewserver.club/low-tech-website-howto.html#image-compression).

 As several readers have noted, certain images are better suited for other forms of compression.
 But our goal was to not only compress images, but also to call to attention this act of compression.
-And considering that the majority of Kris' articles feature archival black and white imagery, compressing into a file format with indexed color (in which the number of colors determines its weight) was most appropriate for the limited color palette.
+And considering that the majority of articles feature archival black and white imagery, compressing into a file format with indexed color (in which the number of colors determines its weight) was most appropriate for the limited color palette.

 Moreover, we found that dithered images can be stretched beyond their actual image size to emphasize its distinct aesthetic, and that these artifacts of compression can become an integral part of the design.